 Coming right back to Campus 805, we’ll start with a pizza so good it’s both the #1 and #6 on Yelp’s best pizza in Huntsville – Earth and Stone Wood Fired Pizza, aka Yellowhammer Brewing.
 They serve a modern, thin-crust pizza with fresh, flavorful toppings cooked in a wood-fired oven.
 They also serve boozy ice cream, which is pretty fantastic.

 Now it’s time to pick a classic pie to pair with Earth and Stone.
 A little bit ago, I would have said Mario’s Five Points, if for no other reason, their forward garlic sauce and willingness to add extra garlic to it.
-However, they just went through some kind of hiatus, so I’m not putting them back up there until I try them again.
+However, the Google machine tells me that they’re permanently closed, so I’ll have to bake a garlic knot in tribute.
 Part of me wants to put in Terry’s Pizza (oldest pizzeria) or The Boot (highly ranked ) here, but I haven’t actually tried them yet either.

 I’ll go with the pie I know and say Big Ed’s Pizza.
 Not only am I a fan of everything Ed and Ed-related, but Big Ed’s has been serving hand-tossed pizzas for over 50 years.
 They make their sauce in-house and have some kicking carryout specials too